 F. Floodplain Management: If any portion of the site is located within a special flood hazard area as identified by the Federal Emergency Management Agency, all use and development of that portion of the site must be consistent with the Town's Floodplain management provisions.

-The site is not located in a mapped floodplain.

-Based on the above finding of fact, the Town Planner finds the standards of this section have been met.
+The project is not located within a special flood hazard area as identified in the latest FEMA flood maps.
+Based on the above finding of fact, the Planning Board finds the standards of this section have been met.